Common Questions Employees Are Asking

 Do you have employees who are ineligible for your employer-sponsored plan and still need help securing individual health insurance before the fast approaching deadline?
 Are you an individual having a difficult time deciding on a health care plan?
 For most individuals, if you aren’t enrolled in a plan by March 31, 2014, you may have to pay a penalty!

-We sat down with one of Barney & Barney’s own Insurance Advocates to learn firsthand what questions individuals are asking when it comes to buying coverage.
+We sat down with one of Marsh & McLennan Agency's own Insurance Advocates to learn firsthand what questions individuals are asking when it comes to buying coverage.
 Maybe you’ve heard these questions too and could use our insight to respond to your employees’ inquiries:

 - What advice would you give to individuals looking to reduce their insurance costs, while still reviewing the best plan options available?